pakhowong/COMP2113_Text-Based-Game/README.md

 - You can only walk along safe paths represented by "0" and you cannot walk through obstacles and walls represented by "X".
 - Treasures are scattered across the dungeon and are marked by "T".
 Walk near to collect them for bonus scores (1 point for each treasure).
 - Monsters are randomly scattered across the dungeon and they will be roaming freely.
 Avoid them or fight them depending on your choice.
 Upon defeating a monster, you will collect 2 points.
 - If you're thinking of fighting off the monsters, collect the weapons along your path.
 They are scattered around and are marked "W".
 Walk near to collect them.
+  - You will have an initial attack point of 1, which essentially reduce the monsters' "hit point" ("HP") by 1 upon winning a round of "Paper-Scissors-Stone".
+All monsters will have a HP of 5.
-At least one weapon is required to defeat the final boss.
+  - At least one weapon is required to defeat the final boss.
 - When you encounter a monster (represented by "m"), you will be directed to a "battle stage" where you will fight the monster using "Paper-Scissors-Stone" mechanism (represented by "1", "2" and "3" respectively).
 The monster will be defeated and disappear if you beat them, and you will return back to the spot they've took off.
+  - You will have an initial HP of 10.
+If you lose a round of "Paper-Scissors-Stone", the monster will be able to launch a "fireball" attack which essentially reduce your HP by 1.
+If you HP is reduced to 0, unfortunately, you lose.
 - A final boss (represented by "B") is located at the "goal" and will be waiting for you.
 Unlike other monsters you could choose to avoid, you will have to defeat this one in order to win the game.
-- If you are defeated by the monsters, unfortunately, you lose.
+The final boss will have a HP of 10.
 - You can save the current progress of the game by pressing "S" or load any saved progress by pressing "L" on your keyboard.

 ### Technical Features and Functions
-(For each function, comments on “what it does”, “what the inputs are” and “what the outputs are” are needed)

 **1. Generation of random game sets or events**
 - The map (which covers the obstacles represented by "X" and the safe paths represented by "0" that the player will walk on) will be randomly generated.